benemon/rh-aap-sandbox-instrqut/README.md

 * RHN_AAP_PACKAGE_CHECKSUM - used by the prerequisites role to download the appropriate offline installer for AAP
 * RHN_OFFLINE_TOKEN - the RH Portal token used to authenticate and authorise the bundle download
-* RHN_USERNAME - used by the AAP installer to pull Execution Environment container images
-* RHN_PASSWORD - used by the AAP installer to pull Execution Environment container images

 NOTE: If the Offline Token is not used for over 30 days, it becomes stale and a new token must be generated.